PaulVerhoeven1/grocy-dutch-supermarket/README.md

 **Planned refinements:**
 - [x] Adding the possiblity to use arguments with the script.
-- [ ] Mergin AH and Jumbo scripts into one file.
+- [ ] Merging AH and Jumbo scripts into one file.
 - [ ] Creating a script to scrape more information from the Jumbo.com website.
 - [ ] Adding logging.
 - [ ] Adding Try and Except blocks.